 Winner by 10%

-Acumatica rates % higher than Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7802 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "Do you have a close friend at work?".
+Acumatica rates % higher than Microsoft on Environment Culture Ratings vs Microsoft Ratings based on looking at 7805 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's the work pace at your company?" and "Does someone you work with closely, make you want to quit your job?".

 Sentiment Culture Ratings vs Microsoft